Capital Panahgahs To Be Transformed Into Model Facilities By Oct 30: PBM - UrduPoint

 Capital 'Panahgahs' To Be Transformed Into Model Facilities By Oct 30: PBM

-Pakistan Bait-ul-Mal (PBM) is striving to transform all the five shelter homes (Panahgah) of federal capital into model facilities by the month-end, said its spokesman on Monday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Oct, 2020 ) :Pakistan Bait-ul-Mal (PBM) is striving to transform all the five shelter homes (Panahgah) of Federal capital into model facilities by the month-end, said its spokesman on Monday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2020 ) :Pakistan Bait-ul-Mal (PBM) was striving to transform all the five shelter homes (Panahgah) of Federal capital into model facilities by the month-end.

 "The PBM has taken the charge of five 'Panahgahs' and vigorously implementing its rehabilitation and remodeling plan by following the instruction of Prime Minister Imran Khan," the PBM spokesman told APP.